How Do Dental Implants Work?

 A single dental implant restoration is composed of three parts:

-• A titanium implant that fuses to the jawbone through a process called osseointegration.
+- A titanium implant that fuses to the jawbone through a process called osseointegration.
+It replaces the root of a tooth.

-• A crown fitted on top of the abutment to give the appearance of a natural tooth.
+- A crown fitted on top of the abutment to give the appearance and function of a natural tooth.

 After the implant is placed by an OMS, it takes time for it to fuse with the jaw.
-Once the implant is stabilized, a restorative dentist takes an impression of the upper and lower jaws to make the crown.
+Once the implant is stabilized, a restorative dentist takes an impression to make the crown or other implant supported restoration.

 Some implants may be eligible for immediate provisionalization or loading: